Action (1980 film)

 Action is a 1980 Italian black comedy directed by Tinto Brass.
 The film is reminiscent of the director's earlier avant-garde low-budget works such as The Howl and Nerosubianco.

-Brass faced many difficulties in Italy due to lawsuits concerning the production of Caligula so he filmed Action in London in 1979.
+Brass faced many difficulties in Italy due to lawsuits concerning the production of Caligula, so he filmed Action in London in 1979.

+In the film, an actor with hero syndrome has a nervous breakdown.
+He flees the town with an actress obsessed with the role of Ophelia, but they end up locked at a mental asylum.
+Following the suicide of "Ophelia", the actor flees the asylum with an anarchist patient.

 Plot

 Bruno Martel (Luc Merenda) is a "Z movie" actor with hero syndrome, often quarrelling with directors.
 He meets Doris (Susanna Javicoli) an actress who is obsessed with Ophelia but cannot get any Shakespearean bookings.

 One day, during a nervous breakdown, Bruno "rescues" Doris from the set, leaving the town to encounter various absurd situations.
 They meet an old anarchist (Alberto Sorrentino) who thinks he is Giuseppe Garibaldi and the three are locked at a mental asylum where Doris commits suicide.
 Bruno and "Garibaldi" escape and take refuge at an awkward petrol station run by Florence (Adriana Asti) and her invalid husband Joe (Alberto Lupo).